tiprankstipranks

 Negative Factors

-Many of the largest positions, including major technology and financial names, have shown weak performance this year, which can drag on the fund’s results.
+Several of the largest positions have shown weak or negative performance this year, which can drag on the fund’s overall results.

-With almost all assets in U.S. companies, the ETF offers little geographic diversification and is heavily tied to the U.S. market.
+With almost all assets in U.S. stocks, the fund offers little geographic diversification and is highly tied to the U.S. market.

-A large share of the portfolio is in technology and financial stocks, which increases the fund’s sensitivity to downturns in these sectors.
+A large portion of the portfolio is in technology and financial stocks, increasing the impact if these sectors face a downturn.

 VIG vs. SPDR S&P 500 ETF (SPY)